Assessment of international qualifications for migration and/or employment purposes

 Applications may be sent by Post or by Courier to the Australian Association of Social Workers, including all relevant certified copies of required documents and accredited translation into English where applicable.
 No applications or supporting documents will be received by email.

-Please note that incomplete applications may be held over to a subsequent Application Round, and additional Fees apply for the submission of additional documents, as set out in the Fees Schedule.
+Please note that incomplete applications may be held over and additional Fees apply for the submission of additional documents, as set out in the Fees Schedule.